perojov/DataConditionalABC/README.md

 ## Files

 ### utilities.py
 Implements functions that are frequently used in the package.
-It includes numba jitted reimplementations of some standard functions like weighted random sampling and the LogSumExp function.
+It also includes numba jitted reimplementations of some standard functions like weighted random sampling and the LogSumExp function.

 ### exact_simulators.py
 Implements two numba-jitted functions for sampling from the exact transition densities for the Ornstein--Uhlenbeck and Cox--Ingersoll--Ross model.
 Useful for when an exact observation is required for testing purposes.